- Learn

 Age-Based

 Age-Based Investment Options are based on the age of the beneficiary.
 Younger beneficiaries will have more money invested in stocks.
 (Stocks historically have provided additional potential for growth, but they are also more volatile.)
-As the beneficiary gets older, the assets will automatically shift to portfolios with reduced stock exposure and increased bond and money market investments.
+As the beneficiary gets older, the assets will automatically shift to portfolios with reduced stock exposure and increased bond and cash equivalent investments.
 Talk with your investment professional about your college savings objectives to see if an Age-Based Investment Option is right for your situation.

 Stocks